ransford/og-cs/README.md

 INSTALLATION
 ------------
-OmniGraffle scripts belong in ~/Library/Scripts/Applications/OmniGraffle Pro.
+OmniGraffle scripts belong in ~/Library/Scripts/Applications/OmniGraffle.
 The easiest way to install these scripts after cloning the og-cs repository is:

+    $ mkdir -p ~/Library/Scripts/Applications/OmniGraffle
-    $ cd "~/Library/Scripts/Applications/OmniGraffle Pro"
+    $ cd ~/Library/Scripts/Applications/OmniGraffle
     $ ln -s /path/to/og-cs .

 Then make sure you see the script menu in the menu bar when you're in OmniGraffle.
-If you don't see it, open the AppleScript Editor and enable it.
+If you don't see it, open the AppleScript Editor and enable it (Script Editor / Preferences / Show Script menu in menu bar).